 3 Ways to Improve Your E-commerce SEO in 2020

 Online ads and product listing ads are becoming more expensive.
 This is increasing the value of improved search engine optimization.
 Not only will it increase your product’s rankings in related searches, but it will also generate organic traffic that leads to your website showing up higher in general search results.
-However, just like anything, SEO keeps changing and evolving, and unless you use the right methods, you could end up not getting the best results or even affect your results negatively.
+However, just like anything, SEO strategies keeps changing and evolving, and unless you use the right methods, you could end up not getting the best results or even affect your results negatively.
 Here are three ways to improve your e-commerce SEO in 2020.

 Improve Your Website Design

 A properly structured website design is essential.
 A difficult to navigate website will lose visitors almost immediately.
 That bounce rate will hurt your SEO.

 The issue might be that the website isn’t mobile-friendly, even though more than half of web searches are on mobile devices.
 Or you may simply have a difficult to navigate menu structure.
 On the flip side, you’ll gain points for breadcrumb navigation that makes it easier for people to find what they’re looking for on your website if the landing page isn’t exactly what they want.

 You can’t just stuff the word “shoes” into an e-commerce page for a specific type of shoe.
 Your website will get downranked for that type of keyword stuffing.
 Inserting unrelated terms can get your website blocked by search engines.
 Poor word selection or simply repeating the same product details on every page with little variation can hurt your site’s SEO, too.
 That’s why it is very important that you pay attention to SEO best practices for ecommerce website.